lammps/lammps/doc/src/fix_hmc.rst

    \Delta{H} = H(q′,p′) - H(q,p)

-This new proposed configuration is then accepted/rejected with the probability:
+This new proposed configuration is then accepted/rejected according to the Metropolis criterion with probability:

 .. math::

    p^{acc} = min(1,e^{\frac{-\Delta{H}}{k_B T}})

-If the configuration is accepted, the positions and velocities are updated.
+Upon acceptance, the new particle configuration positions and velocities (momenta) are updated.

-If the configuration is rejected, particle momenta are randomly resampled from a normal distribution:
+Upon rejection, the old particle configuration is kept, and particle momenta are randomly resampled from a normal distribution:

 .. math::

    p_{x,y,z} = \textbf{N}(0,1) \sqrt{\frac{k_B T}{2 m^2}}

-the simulation is then continued, where a new MD step is proposed, and the procedure is repeated.
+The algorithm then continues, proposing a new MD step until a configuration is accepted.

+Restrictions
+""""""""""""

+This fix is part of the MC package.
+It is only enabled if LAMMPS was built with that package.
+See the :doc:`Build package <Build_package>` doc page for more info.

 Related commands
 """"""""""""""""

-fix tfmc, fix gcmc, fix nve
+:doc:`fix nvt <fix_nh>`, :doc:`fix gcmc <fix_gcmc>`, :doc:`fix tfmc <fix_tfmc>`

 Default
 """""""